TextBox — Smart UI JavaScript API

 "auto"

-<smart-text-box horizontal-scroll-bar-visibility='disabled'></smart-text-box>
+<smart-text-box horizontal-scroll-bar-visibility="disabled"></smart-text-box>

-const textbox = document.querySelector('smart-text-box');
+const el = document.querySelector('smart-text-box');

-const textbox = document.querySelector('smart-text-box');
+const el = document.querySelector('smart-text-box');

-let horizontalScrollBarVisibility = textbox.horizontalScrollBarVisibility;
+const horizontalScrollBarVisibility = el.horizontalScrollBarVisibility;

 Represents the property key of a List item's object that specifies which value should be displayed in the input field when a ListItem is selected.
 This property is useful when you want to show a value other than the default label—such as a unique identifier or another attribute—within the input.
 By default, the item's label is shown.
 Use this option to customize the displayed value based on a different property from your data objects.